jasnastorga/Calorie-Counter-CLI/README.md

-# ruby-cli-template
+# Calorie-Counter-CLI

-Use this repository as a template for your Ruby CLI (command line interface) project.
+A command line interface app that allows you to track, view, and delete your calories.

-- Ruby version: `3.2.1`
+# Usage

-Run ruby main.rb in the terminal
+Run `ruby main.rb` in the terminal